redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/readme.md

 ### Your Workshop Environment

-In this workshop you'll work in a pre-configured lab environment.
-You will have access to the following hosts:
+Now you should have the following configured lab environment:

 | Role                 | Inventory name |
 | ---------------------| ---------------|